-May 8th 1945, was the date the Allies celebrated the defeat of Nazi Germany and the end of Adolf Hitler’s Reich, formally recognising the end of the Second World War in Europe.
+May 8th 1945 was the date the Allies celebrated the defeat of Nazi Germany and the end of Adolf Hitler’s Reich, formally recognising the end of the Second World War in Europe.
 This became known as V.E (Victory in Europe) Day.

-The Allies had begun to overrun Germany from the west during April as Russian forces advanced from the east.
-On 25th April 1945, Allied and Soviet forces met at the Elbe River, the German Army was all but destroyed.
+By April 1945 the Allies had begun to overrun Germany from the west as Russian forces advanced from the east.
+On 25th April 1945, Allied and Soviet forces met at the Elbe River: the German Army was all but destroyed.

 Five days later, Hitler killed his dog, his new wife Eva and then committed suicide in his Berlin bunker.
 His successor, Admiral Karl Doenitz, sent General Alfred Jodl to General Dwight Eisenhower’s Supreme Allied Headquarters in Rheims to seek terms for an end to the war.
 At 2:41 a.m. on 7th May, General Jodl signed the unconditional surrender of German forces, which was to take effect from 8th May at 11:01 p.m.